 #5: Chop Vertically

 Once you’ve made all the horizontal cuts to your hair, you may find that your hair looks a little heavy or blockish.
-To lighten the look, make a few vertical snips into your hair.
+One of the possible ways to lighten the look, is to make a few vertical snips into your hair.

 #6: Put a Bobble in It